Compare two cars

 Safety

-Both vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the same number of safety stars gained in the process.
+The first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
+Good thing is that both vehicles got tested, with the same number of safety stars gained in the process.
 That aside, let's consider some other aspects which affect safety.
 Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, but that fact doesn't break the tie between the two cars.
-On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, the Korean car offers a marginal difference of 6% more metal.
+On the other hand, taking kerb weight as an important factor into account, the Korean car offers a marginal difference of 6% more metal.

 Reliability

-I don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, when all the models are taken into account.
+I don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, all the models observed together.
 These are the official statistics, while our visitors describe reliability of Mazda with an average rating of 4.4, and models under the Hyundai badge with 4.5 out of 5.
-The same official information place 6 as average reliability-wise, and i40 is more or less at the same level.That apart, owners of different cars powered by the same engine as the Japanese car rank it on average as 5.0 out of 5, exactly the same as the other one.
+The same official information place 6 as average reliability-wise, and i40 is more or less at the same level.Above it all, drivers of cars with the same engine as the Japanese car rank it on average as 5.0 out of 5, exactly the same as the other one.

 Performance & Fuel economy